 Bronx fire's multiple victims include young children and adults

-Mayor Bill de Blasio said an additional four people were fighting for their lives.

-Some of the victims died of smoke inhalation and others from burns, New York City Fire Commissioner Daniel Nigro told reporters.
+Some of the victims of the Dec.
+28 blaze died of smoke inhalation and others from burns, New York City Fire Commissioner Daniel Nigro told reporters.
 He said the fire was started by a 3 1/2-year-old child, who was playing with stove burners in a first-floor apartment.

 The fire was “historic in its magnitude” because of how many people perished, Nigro also said.
 Excluding the Sept.
 11, 2001, terrorist attacks, the apartment fire was the worst blaze in the city since 87 people died in a fire at a Bronx social club in 1990.
 In 2007, 10 people, including nine children, died when a fire caused by a space heater tore through a four-story home in the Bronx.